fpsvogel/reading/README.md

 ## Why?

-Because I love reading, and keeping a plain-text reading log helps me remember, reflect on, and plan my reading (and listening, and watching).
+Because I love reading, and keeping a plain-text reading log helps me remember, reflect on, and plan my reading.

 My CSV reading log serves the same role as Goodreads used to, but it lets me do a few things that Goodreads doesn't:

 - Own my data.
-- Add items of any format: podcasts, documentaries, etc.
+- Add items of any format: books, podcasts, documentaries, etc.
 - Edit and search in a plain text file, which I prefer over navigating a site or app.
-I can even pull up my reading log on my phone via a Dropbox-syncing text editor app—[Simple Text](https://play.google.com/store/apps/details?id=simple.text.dropbox) is the one I use.
+I keep my reading log in Dropbox so that it's accessible from any device.

 This gem solves the biggest problem I had with a plain-text reading log: **how to share my favorite reads with friends?** The gem's parser transforms my `reading.csv` into data that I can selectively display on [my Reading List page](https://fpsvogel.com/reading/).